 This commitment to healthy relationships can also be found in her extensive work with schools to improve they way they work with young people in responding to wrongdoing, creating healthier and safer communities.

 Marg has been awarded an OAM (Order of Australia Medal) for her services to education, both locally and internationally.

 She consults to public & private sector businesses & organisations for workplace relationships & the management of high-level conflict & inappropriate behaviour.

 Experience & Expertise

-Margaret, with a strong background in education, counselling & project management, has highly developed skills as a facilitator, trainer, & presenter.
+Margaret, with a strong background in education, counselling & change management, has highly developed skills as a facilitator, trainer, & presenter.
 She is widely recognised as an international expert on school & workplace bullying, & has played a major role in the introduction of restorative practices into schools & workplaces in Australia and internationally.
 She is an experienced mediator & has expertise in the management of trauma & critical incidents.
-Her work is informed by a range of disciplines including biology, psychology & social, organisational & management theory.
+Her work is informed by a range of disciplines including biology, neuroscience, psychology & social, organisational & management theory.